eavonius/powerdelivery/reference.markdown

 This page contains reference for the commands, DSL, and cmdlets included with powerdelivery.

-<a name="generators"></a>
+<a name="Cmdlets"></a>

-## Generators
+## Cmdlets

-Generators are used to create files for building your powerdelivery release.
-Run these in an Administrator Powershell console.
+Cmdlets are Powershell functions included with powerdelivery generate files and run commands within [roles](roles.html).

 <hr />

-<a name="pow_new_command"></a>
+<a name="new_deliveryproject_cmdlet"></a>

-<p class="ref-item">pow:new</p>
+<p class="ref-item">New-DeliveryProject</p>
-Generates a powerdelivery project.
-Run within a directory of your source code (typically the root).
+Generates a new powerdelivery project.
+Typicall run at the root of a folder with source code (git, TFS, whatever).

 <p class="ref-upper">Parameters</p>
 <dl>
 	<dt>-ProjectName</dt>
 	<dd>The required name of the project.
-Use the name of a product and avoid spaces to make your life easier.</dd>
+A folder with this name suffixed with "Delivery" will be created containing the project.</dd>
 	<dt>-Environments</dt>
 	<dd>An optional array of strings with the names of the environments.</dd>
 </dl>